 One advantage Automation Pro has over regular email sending is, the possibilities are endless.
-Being able to figure out what interest your audience can ultimately result in customer retention, customer growth and let’s not forget increasing sales.
+Being able to figure out what interest your audience can ultimately result in customer retention, customer growth, and let’s not forget increasing sales.
 With Automation Pro you can understand what it is that captivates your audience.
-Two nodes that can help you achieve this are Website Engagement and Website Activity.
-These features allow you to send subscribers down automation paths based on whether or not they visit web page(s).
+Two functions that can help you achieve this are Contact Visits a Webpage and Website Activity.
+These features allow you to send subscribers down journey paths based on whether or not they visit web page(s).

-The tracking code we have provided for you must be inserted in the header of your HTML page(s) you’d like the track.
+Before using the Website Engagement triggers or nodes, the tracking code we provide must be inserted in the header of the HTML page(s) you’d like the track.
+Click Here to learn more.

-Once you select Website Engagement you will need to then select your type of URL.
+Once you select Contact Visits a Webpage you will need to then select your type of URL.

 Any Tracked Page – Track subscribers coming to any of the web pages where your tracking code is installed.